Explore the Speakers

 Power The Fight: The Case For Prevention

-Using theory to practice links, the session will cover the work of Power The Fight and The Therapeutic Intervention For Peace (TIP) project within Bermondsey, East Dulwich and North Dulwich
+Using theory to practice links, the session will cover the work of Power The Fight and The Therapeutic Intervention For Peace (TIP) project within Bermondsey, East Dulwich and North Dulwich.

 Primary; Secondary; Teachers